pandening/MemKit/README.md

 1. 2016/9/7   set up the project.(too much bugs....)
 2. 2016/9/8   fix many bugs,include the timer.now the memkit can work~
 3. 2016/9/9   build up the memkit cluster version,parallel LTS with this project~
+4. 2016/9/10
-4. 2016/9/10  re-organize the files,and set up the auto-dump engine,you can rebuild the memkit now~
+            (1). re-organize the files,and set up the auto-dump engine,you can rebuild the memkit now~
+            (2). add new timer,let the timer to control the memkit's securty
+            (3). show the run interface for you~
 ```

 No.6 Developer